OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 The gateway will directly invoke `receiveMessage`, and it will only do so with valid messages.
 The receiver must check that the caller is a known gateway to ensure the validity of the message.

+The event `MessageExecuted` must be emitted before executing the message on the receiver.

 #### Passive Mode

 The gateway will not directly invoke `receiveMessage`, but provides a function `validateReceivedMessage` that checks if the message is valid and has never been executed, and otherwise reverts.
 Any party can invoke `receiveMessage`, and the receiver must use this function on a known gateway before accepting it as valid.

+The event `MessageExecuted` must be emitted if a message is valid and as yet unexecuted.
+If the message has already been validated and/or began to be executed the function must revert.

+This interface is OPTIONAL, given that a gateway may operate exclusively in active mode.

 ```solidity
 interface IGatewayIncomingPassive {